Travelport-xx/travelport-uapi-tutorial/lesson_3-7.md

 {% highlight console %}
 $ play eclipsify
-[info] Loading project definition from /Users/iansmith/tport-workspace/uapijava/src/com/travelport/uapi/unit3/lesson7/project [info] Set current project to lesson7 (in build file:/Users/iansmith/tport-workspace/uapijava/src/com/travelport/uapi/unit3/lesson7/)
-[info] About to create Eclipse project files for your project(s).
+[info] Loading project definition from /Users/iansmith/tport-workspace/uapijava/src/com/travelport/uapi/unit3/project [info] Set current project to unit3 (in build file:/Users/iansmith/tport-workspace/uapijava/src/com/travelport/uapi/unit3/) [info] About to create Eclipse project files for your project(s).
-[info] Successfully created Eclipse project files for project(s): lesson7
+[info] Successfully created Eclipse project files for project(s): unit3
 {% endhighlight %}

-After you do this, you can use the `File > Import > General > Existing Projects into Workspace`, then "Next" and then selecting Lesson 7 as the root directory of this "new" project.
+After you do this, you can use the `File > Import > General > Existing Projects into Workspace`, then "Next" and then selecting Unit 3 as the root directory of this "new" project.
 This makes your display a bit easier to understand with the lessons separated out at the top level of eclipse's project navigator.

 You can and should run `play eclipsify` any time you make significant changes to the application.
 You can do `Refresh` on the project in eclipse to load the changes once you have the project established as above.